 (13) “Telemarketing business” means any person who or which engages in telemarketing on behalf of any seller in exchange for any consideration or compensation.

-(a) Unless exempted under this section or § 2505A of this title, no person shall transact any business with any customer who is located in the State through telemarketing as a seller or a telemarketing business without having first filed a registration statement with the Director of the Consumer Protection Unit of the Department of Justice (hereinafter "Director") in accordance with this section.
+(a) Unless exempted under this section or § 2505A of this title, no person shall transact any business with any customer who is located in the State through telemarketing as a seller or a telemarketing business without having first obtained a certificate of registration from the Director of the Consumer Protection Unit of the Department of Justice (hereinafter “Director’’) in accordance with this section.

 (1) The registrant’s true name, current address, telephone number and principal place of business, including each fictitious or business name under which the registrant intends to engage in telemarketing;